Ways You Can Help in Hurricane Helene Recovery

 Likewise, N.C.
 Cooperative Extension operates centers in all 100 counties and the Eastern Band of Cherokee Indians.
 See Extension county centers for local updates and resources, which will be added as they are able.

-Once road and weather conditions allow, consider volunteering to help with cleanup, repair or supply distribution efforts in flood-impacted areas.
-Explore opportunities by connecting with local authorities, volunteer groups like United Way of North Carolina and some of the organizations listed above.
+Explore other opportunities by connecting with local authorities, volunteer groups like United Way of North Carolina and some of the organizations listed above.

 Support Our Farmers